mackeni/uk-gilt-tax-analyser/replit.md

 - **Authentic Data Integration**: All calculations now use precise gilt market conventions and authentic data sources
 - **Performance Maintained**: Precision improvements implemented with efficient caching to maintain speed

-### July 18, 2025 - Complete Hardcoded Data Removal
+### July 18, 2025 - Complete Hardcoded Data Removal and Market-Accurate Pricing

 - **All Sample Data Removed**: Eliminated all hardcoded, mock, and fallback data from the entire application
 - **Authentic Sources Only**: Application now exclusively uses real UK gilt data from authorized sources